joostvanwollingen/functional-monitoring-workshop/docs/10-FirstDashboard.md

 ## Start with downloading a template dashboard
 Because we all work on one shared instance of Grafana it is important to start with a template dashboard where you can select the instance of Trix you are testing on.

-Go to the [template dashboard](https://idb-grafana-616.cfapps.io/d/AD4iA3mWz/template-dashboard?editview=settings&orgId=1).
+Find the template dashboard in [Grafana](https://idb-grafana-616.cfapps.io/).
+Go to the settings of the template dashboard.
 On the left hand side click `Save as` and give your dashboard a unique name.

 What the template dashboard does is create a variable for you called `$instance`.
 Its value is determined by the dropdown at the top of the dashboard.
 This way we can easily add a filter to each query, by adding a [label](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors) filter.
 How to use those is explained below.